CTA employee found dead on train tracks at station in Loop, officials say

 A CTA employee was found dead on the train tracks at the LaSalle/Van Buren station in the Loop, Chicago police said.

 The employee was found about 1:50 a.m. and was pronounced dead at the scene, police said.
-He may have made contact with the third rail, according to preliminary information.
+He might have made contact with the third rail, according to preliminary information.

-Just before 2:30 a.m., Brown Line trains were standing at the LaSalle/Van Buren stop for a “medical emergency on the tracks,” according to an alert from CTA.

-As of 5 a.m., Brown Line trains were only operating between the Kimball and Merchandise Mart stops due to police investigation, according to CTA’s website.
-Orange Line service was temporarily suspended between Roosevelt and the Loop due to the investigation.
+“The entire CTA family is saddened by this tragic loss, and we extend our condolences to the employee’s family and loved ones,” an agency spokesperson said.
+“CTA is working closely with the police and fire departments to determine the circumstances of this incident, which are not known at this point.
+CTA will be offering support services for employees affected by this tragedy.”

 Area Three detectives were investigating.